 Several thousand abstracts, selected and classified, fully indexed by author and subject, provide a thorough coverage of anthropological scholarship in all its subfields: Cultural Anthropology, Physical Anthropology, Archaeology, and Linguistics.

 Databases by Title

-Provides archived historical information, including Godey's Lady's Book, The Civil War: A Newspaper Perspective, and African American Newspapers: The 19th Century.
+Provides archived historical information, including Godey's Lady's Book: Parts I-III, The Civil War: A Newspaper Perspective, and African American Newspapers: The 19th Century.

-Provides full text of all Association for Computing Machinery (ACM) journals, newsletters, and conference proceedings.
-Includes bibliographic information, abstracts, reviews, and the full-text for articles along with selected works published by affiliated organizations.
+Full text of all Association for Computing Machinery (ACM) journals, newsletters, and conference proceedings.
+Includes bibliographic information, abstracts, reviews, and the full text for articles along with selected works published by affiliated organizations.

 The American Chemical Society is the leading publisher of peer-reviewed research journals in the chemical and related sciences, serving scientific communities worldwide through an unparalleled commitment to quality, reliability, and innovation.

 Full-text/full-image pages containing early biographies, vital statistics, editorials and advertisements.
-Newspapers include the Freedom's Journal, The Colored American, The North Star, The National Era, Provincial Freeman, Frederick Douglass Paper, and The Christian Recorder.
+Includes Freedom's Journal, The Colored American, The North Star, The National Era, Provincial Freeman, Frederick Douglass Paper, and The Christian Recorder.

-Bibliographic database consisting of literature citations for journal articles, monographs, proceedings, theses, patents, translations, audiovisual materials, computer software, and technical reports pertaining to all aspects of agriculture.
-This extensive database provides selective worldwide coverage of primary information sources in agriculture and related fields.
+Primary information sources in agriculture and related fields and includes citations for journal articles, monographs, proceedings, theses, patents, translations, audiovisual materials, computer software, and technical reports pertaining to all aspects of agriculture.

 This United Nations database is produced by the Food and Agriculture Organization and indexes international agricultural publications.
 AGRIS complements AGRICOLA, but is more narrowly focused to food and nutrition.
 The multilingual database is free to all.